 Manufacturers will not have trust funds if they:

 - Did not go bankrupt: Some manufacturers of asbestos-containing products decided not to file for bankruptcy.
 These active companies can become defendants in mesothelioma lawsuits.

 - Went out of business: Companies that filed for Chapter 7 bankruptcy did not establish trust funds, as all their financial assets were sold to pay their debts.
 These companies typically went out of business after their assets were sold.

 - Were absorbed into a larger company: Sometimes, companies will merge with or be acquired by other companies.
 This may allow a manufacturer of asbestos-containing products to still operate under a different name.

-Your mesothelioma lawyer can help you file a lawsuit if the manufacturers who exposed you to asbestos did not file for bankruptcy or go out of business.
+Your mesothelioma lawyer can help you file a lawsuit if the manufacturers who exposed you to asbestos went out of business or did not file for bankruptcy.

 A lawsuit may award you with financial compensation from these defendants, even if they were bought out by a larger company.

 Next Steps to Access Bankrupt Defendants’ Trust Funds

 While manufacturers of asbestos-containing products cannot be sued if they declared bankruptcy, you may be able to get money from the trust funds they established.
 To access this money, you need to work with a mesothelioma attorney.